 For the first six weeks after Birch was born I knew I needed to give myself grace in all ways.
-I put no pressure on myself to work on the blog, no pressure to exercise unless I felt the urge, and certainly no pressure to lose weight.
-My goal was just to do what felt good movement wise, to care for my baby, and to eat whatever and whenever I desired in the moment.
+I put no pressure on myself to work on the blog, no pressure to exercise unless I felt the urge, and certainly no pressure for expedited postpartum weight loss.
+My goal was just to do what felt good movement wise, to care for my baby, and to eat whatever I desired in the moment.

-Eventually, though, I got a little tired of eating so many sweets (because they really don’t make you feel that great, amiright?) and started to crave nutrient-dense meals again – soups, salads, all the Roots bowls.
-I told myself after the six week mark, which coincided with Thanksgiving, that I’d cut back on the sugar and settle into a normal healthy eating pattern again.
+Eventually, though, I got a little tired of eating so many sweets (because they really don’t make you feel that great, amiright?)
+I started to crave nutrient-dense meals again – soups, salads, all the Roots bowls.
+After the six week mark, which coincided with Thanksgiving, I’d cut back on the sugar and settle into a normal healthy eating pattern again.

 I feel like it’s hard to talk about weight loss online now without people thinking you aren’t accepting your body as it is.
 But the truth is, it’s OK to want to change your body composition as long as you are doing it in a healthy, slow and steady, still-enjoying-your-life and respecting your body kinda way.